 Modern styles like Pop Art (Andy Warhol), and Minimalism (Frank Stella) emerged mixing past styles.
-Pop Art brought realities of everyday life to the mass through media, advertising, movies, comic books, newspapers, television, and music.
+Pop Art brought new art trends and realities of everyday life to the mass through media, advertising, movies, comic books, newspapers, television, and music.
 It was mainly a British and American movement, and artists used mechanical reproduction techniques of printmaking.
 Minimalism was essentially characterized by basic geometric forms and elements of Design and Architecture.
 The subject was reduced to its minimal component to achieve simplicity, revealing the abstract quality of space and conveying a simply attitudes toward life.

 Art has always been in the mind of a creative person.
 Abstract Art and Abstraction involve and explore basic human emotions.
 And, therefore, Abstract Paintings manipulate people’s feelings, creating emotions that they otherwise would have never imagined.